qfpl/applied-fp-course/FUTURE_PLANS.md

 * Explain that we're using strings for routes and this is bad(TM).
 * Move to Servant, explain why, show type driven dev to explain routes->function relationship.

-2 - Faking Global Vars with Science
+N - Faking Global Vars with Science
 ---
 Show that nothing can be changed in the current app without recompliation.
 Rework the application so we can change the port values and have general app